 15. Pooja Unit Adorned - Small Pooja Room Designs For Home

-If you have enough space, install the pooja room with CNC patterns or the cutting designs or jali designs.
+If you have enough space, install the pooja room with CNC patterns cutting designs, or jali designs.
 These pooja designs offer a luxurious feel with a backdrop and an elevated worshipping space.

 16. Pooja Unit With False Ceilings - Small Pooja Room Designs In Apartments